locationtech/geomesa/geomesa-tools/README.md

         -p, --password
            Accumulo password (will prompt if not supplied) --query-threads
-           Threads for quering raster data
+           Threads for querying raster data
       * -t, --raster-table
            Accumulo table for storing raster data
         -T, --timestamp